Experience an unforgettable 4,000NM sailing adventure with Wavy Immelman aboard the beautiful and well-equipped Atlantic '49.

 This trip will take you from Cape Town halfway across the South Atlantic to the mysterious island fortress of St Helena, where Napoleon spent his last years as a prisoner - a true Ocean adventure!

-Cape Town to St Helena & back to Cape Town via Tristan Da Cunha - 44 nights!
-A small group of 6 people onboard but one massive adventure.
+Cape Town to St Helena & back to Cape Town via Tristan Da Cunha - 47 nights!
+A small group of 8 people in total onboard, with just 6 clients, one massive adventure.

-PLEASE NOTE: Please enquire at [email protected] for dates for one-way legs to or from St. Helena.
+PLEASE NOTE: The trip is split into two legs - you can join either leg, or the full return trip.
+Please enquire at [email protected] for dates for one-way legs to or from St. Helena.

 £9,995 per person – Single Berth – Round Trip